 Methane content in biogas can be used to produce a Syngas, which is good raw material to produce dimethyl ether.
-Some of the process option would be:
+Some of the process options would be:

 Produce Dimethyl Ether from Syngas with CO2 methane reforming:

-In CO2 –methane reformer, the reforming methane produces Syngas (carbon monoxide and hydrogen) at temperature 782 to 927 degree centigrade range at pressure around 180 to 210 psig.
+In CO2 –methane reformer, the reforming methane produces Syngas (carbon monoxide and hydrogen) at temperature 782 to 927-degree centigrade range at a pressure around 180 to 210 psig.
 In turn, Syngas is processed to produce dimethyl ether (DME), which the overall reaction can be written as

 - 3CH4 + CO2 → 2CO + 2H2 →2CH3OCH3

 Produce Dimethyl Ether from Syngas with steam methane reforming and hydrogen production:

 Water in the form of steam participates in reforming of methane to produce Syngas with the ratio of 5:3 (H2: CO).
 The process is advantageous due to its recycle stream of carbon dioxide.
 Carbon dioxide is fed back to reformer without releasing out of the system.
 The integrated process follows the chemical reaction as below

 This process is abbreviated by POX, an integrated process developed based on partial combustion of methane.
 The products formed are H2, CO and CO2 in Syngas even the CO2 do not participate in DME reaction it is recycled back to the POX reaction system.
 However, the recycle CO2 will reverse the water shift reaction.
 Due to exothermic reaction in POX, the temperatures reach up to 1316 oC.
 2:1 ratio of Syngas with hydrogen to carbon monoxide is produced.
 The overall reaction is 2CH4 + O2 →CH3OCH3 + H2O